 Lava is Boiling Kool-Aid: Except for the boiling part.
 In the second game's scenario editor, there is a menu to choose between blue water, green water, acid water or orange water that is supposed to look like lava.
 Of course, in a theme park, everything is fake.

-There is also an official patch for the second game that added pink water as an option.
+There is also an official patch for the second game that added pink as a Palette Swap colour for water, which also affected water in rides, such as the Log Flume or Splash Boats.

 Letting the Air out of the Band: The music your rides play do this whenever they break down.
 Actually justified with the carousel, which is limited to playing a medley of classical music on an apparently built-in mechanical organ.
 On the other rides... not so much.